menu

-There are a million and one places to invest in your wedding business, but today, I'm going to give you some FREE places to focus during seasons where you have more money than time.
+There are a million and one places to invest in your wedding business, but today, I'm going to give you some FREE places to focus during seasons when you have more money than time.
 On top of that, marketing for wedding planners should be multi-faceted anyway.
-It's never a bad idea to invest in some free marketing tools, and strategies and some of what I am going to dive into below could pay off for years to come.
+It's never a bad idea to invest in some free marketing tools and strategies and some of what I am going to dive into below could pay off for years to come.

 I'm never going to be the kind of business coach that tells you there is only one right way to do things.
 Marketing your wedding business is no exception.